 - Flowers of your choice (real or fake)

 - Floral wire

 - Garden shears

-Step 1: Before you begin, check whether or not your venue is suitable for a hanging display of this kind.
-That could mean you asking for permission or finding out if they have the appropriate rigging you need.
+Step 1: Before you begin, you need to check whether or not your venue is suitable for a hanging display of this kind.
+That could mean asking for permission or finding out if they have the appropriate rigging you need.

-Step 2: Your trellis will be the base of your overhang, so you must begin by suspending it (e.g over your wedding tables).
+Step 2: Your trellis will be the base of your overhang, so you need to begin by suspending it (e.g over your wedding tables).
 Use fishing line to attach the trellis to a couple of rigging points in the ceiling (we used standard ceiling hooks).

 Step 3: Begin by tying a few stems of ferns together with wire.